netconstructor/yuma4j/readme.md

 ``gradle startDemoServer``

-will launch the demo annotation storage server.
+will launch a local demo annotation storage server.
 The demo server runs with an embedded in-memory database.
 There is no need to set up any additional components on your system.
 After launch, it will be available at